Originally published 8 September 2020 | Updated on 22 February 2022

-13. There are 12 minority languages officially recognised in Italy
+14. There are 12 minority languages recognised in Italy

 These include Albanian, Catalan, French, German, Greek, Slovene and Sardinian.

 A variety of other languages are recognised regionally , but not by the state, and many others that are spoken in very small communities are vulnerable or threatened by extinction.

 15. The average Italian consumes 25kg of pasta per year

 Who, in their right mind, doesn’t like pasta?
 It’s unheard of in Italy!

 It isn’t too surprising then the average Italian puts away 25kg of the stuff per year.
 To put that into perspective, that’s even heavier than your carry-on luggage for an economy airline flight (and let’s face it, we’re always a couple of kgs over.)

 But pasta – and we’re talking fresh egg pasta here – is just so good.
 If you haven’t tried it yet, learn how to make it in our online Italian cooking classes!

 16. Pizza had to earn its place in the kitchen

 Given that tomatoes were not introduced into Europe until the 16th century, the pizza as we know it did not emerge as a genius piece of gastronomic innovation until a couple of hundred years later.

 In fact, if it weren’t for the poor, who couldn’t afford to top their bread with anything else, man would have been deprived of this classic dish for even longer.

 Until about 1830, pizzas were only sold by street vendors and special pizza bakeries.
 Then the first pizzeria opened up in Naples.
 Pizza quickly became a national favourite and for the rest of the world.

 17. Gelato is healthier than regular ice cream

 Yes, it’s true and one of our cool facts!
 Gelateria’s make it daily with fresh, all-natural ingredients and it contains 70% less fat (and consequently far fewer calories) than factory-made ice cream.